Ki Aldrich

-Charles Collins "Ki" Aldrich (June 1, 1916 – March 12, 1983) was an American football player.
+Charles Collins "Ki" Aldrich (June 1, 1916 – March 12, 1983) was an American professional football player.
 He was inducted into the College Football Hall of Fame in 1960.

 Early life

 Aldrich was born in Rogers, Texas, and attended Temple High School in Temple, Texas, where he was named All-State as a center in 1934.
 He was an All-American center at Texas Christian University in Fort Worth, Texas.
 At TCU, he played alongside two legendary quarterbacks—Sammy Baugh and Davey O'Brien.
 Aldrich's senior year, 1938, the Horned Frogs won the National Championship, finishing 11-0 and winning the Sugar Bowl.

 Professional career

-The Chicago Cardinals made Aldrich the first selection in the 1939 NFL Draft, in which his TCU teammates O'Brien and I. B. Hale also were selected in the top ten.
+The Chicago Cardinals made Aldrich the first selection in the 1939 NFL draft, in which his TCU teammates O'Brien and I. B. Hale also were selected in the top ten.
 He played two seasons for the Cardinals before moving to the Washington Redskins.
 After two seasons in Washington, he left to serve in the Navy during World War II.
 He returned to the Redskins in 1945, and retired in 1947.
 During his professional career, Aldrich averaged 50 minutes of playing time per game.